genouest/GenouestBlastBundle/Resources/doc/index.rst

         # It is a good place to add the blast binaries to the path
         pre_command: "export PATH=/some/blast/bin:$PATH"

+        # If you need you can call a script to add links to the blast html output
+        # e.g. to launch `add_links.py --really output.html`
+        link_command: "add_links.py --really"

         # Define how to retrieve the databank list.
 Choose only one of the three available method
         db_provider:
             # Use a BioMAJ server.
 Requires the GenouestBiomajBundle installed and configured.